 There have been several reports of dogs becoming severely ill and even dying from ingestion of blue-green algae, or cyanobacteria, in the media lately.
-The Healthy Pet Veterinarians and staff wanted to alert all our clients about blue-green algae and how it can affect your pet.
+We want to alert all our clients about blue-green algae and how it can affect your pet.

 What is blue-green algae, or cyanobacteria, and how does it form?

 Cyanobacteria forms most readily in fresh water when temperatures are above 75 F and sunny conditions.
 The toxic algal blooms often have a bright pea-green or slime-like appearance on the surface of the water.

 The growth of cyanobacteria is stimulated by high levels of nitrogen.
 This happens after heavy rains or snows that cause run off from fields and pastures where there is manure from livestock or wildlife.

 Heavy nitrogen run off also occurs where there is heavy fertilizer use or after grass or forest fires.
 Windy conditions concentrate the toxic blooms to the shoreline.

 There are more than 30 species of cyanobacteria.
 Some produce liver toxins, others produce neurotoxins and some produce both.

 When a dog ingests cyanobacteria by either drinking the water or licking the algae off their coat, neurologic (behavioral) signs can develop within minutes!
 Liver damage can happen after only an hour!.

 You should call your veterinarian immediately if you see the following signs: